Boise Towne Square

 Boise Towne Square is a mall in the western United States, located in Boise, Idaho.
-The largest retail complex in the state, it opened in 1988 after more than 20 years of planning, and features 150 stores, with Macy's (formerly The Bon Marché), JCPenney, Kohl's and Dillard's (added in 1998) as anchor stores.
+The largest retail complex in the state, it opened in 1988 after more than 20 years of planning, and features 150 stores, with Macy's (formerly The Bon Marché), JCPenney, and Dillard's (added in 1998) as anchor stores.
 The mall also includes the first Apple Store in Idaho.
 Boise Towne Square is owned by the Chicago-based Brookfield Properties and is located near the junction of Interstate 84 and Interstate 184.

-Brookfield Properties also operates an adjacent strip mall, Boise Towne Plaza, which is anchored by Nordstrom Rack and Old Navy.
-In addition, the mall comprises nine freestanding businesses on its property, including major retailers PetSmart and Pier 1 Imports.
+Brookfield Properties also operates an adjacent strip mall, Boise Towne Plaza, which is anchored by Dave & Buster's, Nordstrom Rack, Old Navy, and Ulta Beauty.
+In addition, the mall comprises nine freestanding businesses on its property, including PetSmart.